MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_Doc_PasswordProtected** - Denotes whether the file is password protected or not.

 - **Data_DownloadCacheStateAndStage** - Denotes the cache status and fetch stage of files when file result is returned to consumers from cache from file manager layer.
-Values like cache hit if it is found in local cache,  cache miss if not found etc.
+Values like cache hit if it's found in local cache,  cache miss if not found etc.

 - **Data_ExtractionTime** - Time taken to extract the packaged assets like fonts on start of the app.